All Episodes

 And we all have to pretend that they're not morons.

-And um I'm trying to imagine the situation at the dispatch box when it's him and Kemi when Starmer isn't in the country.
+And I'm trying to imagine the situation at the dispatch box when it's him and Kemi when Starmer isn't in the country.

 I mean, Kemi is not a moron.

-She's just not as stupid.
+She's not as stupid.

-She's just she's not that an Abbott stupid.
+She's not an Abbott stupid.

 I don't think she's stupid.

-I think she's not genius.
+I think she's darkly.

 Yeah, exactly.

-She's not moral.
+She's not a moron.

 The fact that she can't make it to anything on time is quite laughable.

-Um it's it's just she's just not very bright.
+It's just, she's just not very bright.

 That's all.